 Where You Can Buy a Monkey

-Buying a pet monkey isn't as easy as strolling into your local pet store or contacting one of the many breeders for the type of dog or cat you want.
+Buying a pet monkey isn't as easy as strolling into your local pet store or contacting one of the many breeders for the type of dog or cat breed you want.
+These jungle animals haven't been fully domesticated yet, and even those that come from experienced breeders can be difficult to deal with.
 It is advised that you see pictures of the monkeys first and go pick up the monkey from the current owner.
 Here are a few websites to browse through to find the monkey for you, close to your home.

 - Primate Store: You can find monkey listings to include pictures, prices, contact information, and more.
 In addition, if you check the sidebar, you can find information about their diet and housing.
 You will also find a shopping section designed to help you find the food, treats, and toys your monkey will want.